Pooja Nansi is an educator and poet who believes in the power that speech

 She has performed and conducted workshops in several educational

-institutes both locally and abroad such as Kuala Lumpur and London,
+institutes both locally and abroad such as Kuala Lumpur and London, with

-a month long tour of the UK, exploring issues regarding freedom of speech.
+long tour of the UK, exploring issues regarding freedom of speech.

 John Legend is stalking us